tysours/DPTools/README.md

 	* Structure unit cell optimizations
 	* Molecular dynamics (NVT and NPT ensembles)
 	* Equations of State and bulk moduli calculations
-	* Vibratrional properties using the finite differences approach
+	* Vibratrional/phonon modes using the finite differences approach
 	* Other common simulation methods available upon request
 * Supports Slurm job submission on HPC systems
 * Setup and run simulations on thousands of structures with a single command